uomsystemsbiology/epidermal_data_reference_environment/README.md

 ### How do I use it?

+Install [Vagrant](http://www.vagrantup.com) and [VirtualBox](http://www.virtualbox.org), then type:

 ```
 $ git clone https://github.com/uomsystemsbiology/barzel2013network.git
 $ cd barzel2013network
 $ vagrant up
 ```
-This will build a virtual environment and run through each of the scripts with examples of use.
+This will build a virtual environment, download the code and data, and create scripts to run the code according to the instructions from the authors.